 3. Try warmth

 Warmth seems to help keep breast milk flowing, while cold has the opposite effect.
 You can try warm compresses before pumping.
-(A warm washcloth will do the trick, or if you’re at work, microwaving Booby Tubes is a good option.)
+A warm washcloth will do the trick, or if you’re at work, microwaving Booby Tubes (use code PUMPING15 for 15% off) is a good option.

-Lavie also makes a get warming massager that seems to help some women remove milk from their breast more quickly using both heat and vibration.
-(You can use the code EPUMP for 10% off.)
+LaVie’s warming massager also seems to help some women remove milk from their breast more quickly using both heat and vibration.

 4. Relax and don’t look at the bottles